Polyhedra (AbstractPolyhedron)

 AbstractPolyhedron{N} <: ConvexSet{N}

-Abstract type for compact convex polyhedral sets.
+Abstract type for closed convex polyhedral sets.

 Notes